-Set in the little village of Lerryn near the River Fowey, Trewel Cottage offers guests a peaceful break away from the hustle and bustle of everyday life.
-With contemporary interiors and ever-changing river views from the sunny terrace, it’s the perfect retreat for relaxed, creekside living.
+Set in the tranquil village of Lerryn near the River Fowey, Trewel Cottage offers up to four guests a peaceful break away from the hustle and bustle of everyday life.
+With contemporary interiors and ever-changing river views from the sunny terrace, it’s the perfect retreat for relaxed, romantic creekside living.

-Hidden up a quiet lane moments from the creek, the cottage looks out over the river Lerryn in the heart of the village.
+Hidden up a quiet lane moments from the creek, Trewel Cottage is in an elevated position looking out over the river Lerryn in the heart of the village.
 There’s a calming, contemporary palette of blues and greys and thoughtful touches throughout the single-storey, dog-friendly retreat.
 Entering the cottage you’ll find yourself drawn into the modern kitchen with smart dark blue units, breakfast bar and dining area by the big windows; even on the days you can’t dine outdoors you’ll still be able to enjoy the view.
-Leading on from the dining room, the lovely principal bedroom has a king-sized bed, plenty of hanging space and river glimpses from the window.
-Heading back through to the other side of the cottage you’ll find bedroom two, with a comfortable double bed and single cabin bunk above.
-The family bathroom has a step-in shower, and then to the heart of the home, the living room.
+Leading on from the dining room, the lovely principal bedroom has a king-sized bed, plenty of hanging space and river glimpses from the window to enjoy from the comfort of your bed.
+Heading back through to the other side of the cottage you’ll find bedroom two, with a comfortable double bed and single bunk overhead which is ideal for two adults.
+The main bathroom has a step-in shower, and then to the heart of the home, the living room.
 This light-flooded room has a smart TV, wood burner and plenty of books and games — it’s the perfect spot to retreat to after a day’s kayaking along the river, exploring the fabulous coastline, or wandering creekside footpaths; the small conservatory at one end opens out onto the patio for inside-outside living.

 Outside and in the village